walter-a-jablonowski/sys-2/ai.md

             - single click or touch: loads the the list of sub entries associated with the entry
     - Resources: list of "resource files" and "group folders" in the current directory

-## Misc
+## Misc functions

 - We currently use no login system
 - Add error handling for PHP and JavaScript errors with display to the user

+## Code

 - Use simple code for input validation, ideally with no third party library
 - Indent all codes with 2 spaces, put the { on the next line and use Symfony yml.
 - Avoid using the __DIR__ constant, we can use relative paths cause we route everything over index.php oder ajax.php

+### Design

-- Make sure that the bootstrap layout looks good and prefer classes over own styles
+- Make sure that the bootstrap layout looks good and prefer bootstrap classes over own styles
 - Make the layout work on all devices

+### Demo data

+- Also add demo files under /data as descriped above